PEDIATRIC EYE CARE

 These physical symptoms can cause emotional reactions like frustration, irritability, or feelings of inferiority.
 That’s because they can affect things like reading, writing, homework, and being able to see the board clearly, and kids who struggle with this can act out their frustration.

-If your child is showing any of these signs, contact Eyesymmetry Vision Center to schedule a consultation.
+If your child is showing any of these signs, contact one of our eye doctors Dr. Moshe Schwartz and Dr. Jenny Chen in Eyesymmetry Vision Center to schedule a consultation.
 We have the expertise, understanding, and top medical technology to diagnose and treat all kinds of vision difficulties in school-aged children.

 Our Unique Approach to Children's Eye Care